 LEGOLAND Florida Restaurants

 LEGOLAND Florida does not disappoint in the food category.
-We LOVE the fun theming, atmosphere and selection, like at Firehouse Ice Cream in LEGO City.
+We LOVE the fun theming, atmosphere and selection, including Firehouse Ice Cream in LEGO City.
 There's truly something for everyone, whether you're in the mood for burgers, fried chicken or paninis.
 Dad's favorite is Pepper & Roni's Pizza Stop, because he says it looks just like the one they had in an old LEGO computer game he used to play.
 I've gotta admit, that's pretty cool.

-With one exception, all of the dining options at LEGOLAND Florida are quick service, which means you don't need to make a reservation or spend too much for yummy food!
+With one exception, all of the dining options at LEGOLAND Florida are quick-service restaurants, which means you don't need to make a reservation or spend too much for yummy food!
 The only outlier is Fun Town Pizza & Pasta Buffet.
 A BUFFET?
 IN LEGOLAND?
 Sounds too good to be true, but we promise it lives up to the hype.
 This is a can't-miss for us when we visit ... you know we're all suckers for Italian.

 Another dining highlight is Granny's Apple Fries, a LEGOLAND original!
 You KNOW if a restaurant only sells one thing, it must be pretty amazing.
 Cinnamon sugar coats warm Granny Smith apple fries with whipped cream and caramel dipping sauce.
-Of course, our favorite variation is a la mode — we frogs are strong believers in ice cream being included wherever possible!
+Of course, our favorite variation is à la mode — we frogs are strong believers in ice cream being included wherever possible!